-The citizens of Manchester are very well educated compared to the average community in the nation: 39.11% of adults in Manchester have a bachelor's degree or even advanced degree.
+The population of Manchester is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.11% of adults in Manchester have a bachelor's degree or even advanced degree.

 The per capita income in Manchester in 2018 was $38,253, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $153,012 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.

 The people who call Manchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manchester residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Manchester include German, Irish, English, Polish, and French.

 The most common language spoken in Manchester is English.
 Other important languages spoken here include German/Yiddish and Portuguese.